Holic75/Baldurs-gate-dnd-3.5/README.md

 Area of Effect: 1 creature
 Saving Throw: None

-Target creature colouring changes to match the surrounding environment, granting it +20% bonus to Hide in Shadows and Move Silently Skills for the duration of the spell.
+Target creature coloring changes to match the surrounding environment, granting it +20% bonus to Hide in Shadows and Move Silently Skills for the duration of the spell.

 #### Cause Light Wounds (Cleric)
 (Necromancy)